cleverlight/lightenna/_includes/presentations/2025-01-17-positive-futures-ai-3-context.md

 > Positive Futures for AI

 ---

+## Quality of AI

+Graph showing the quality of AI by an array of different benchmarks

+{% if include.pres %}Note: {% endif %}

+AI improving is not news.
+The quality of the outputs of AI models is going to carry on improving.
+It may eventually be bounded by the availability of high-quality training data, but even that is debatable.
+I'm pretty sure AI is going to be valuable for organisations and individuals alike.

+---

+## Investment in AI

+Graph showing the amount of money being invested in AI

+{% if include.pres %}Note: {% endif %}

+...so does most of the tech sector.
+That's why major ICT companies are investing so heavily.

+---

 ## Part 3: Context
++ Quality and investment trends are not surprising
 + Not about parameter count
 + Not about prompts
 + Growth in context windows